EntityGraphQL/EntityGraphQL/docs/docs/library-compatibility/expression-reuse.md

 If you go down the route of registering it per query then you'll need to override the resolve method on the relevant fields on the EQL Schema.

-2. Add an expression bodied function to the entityclass or helper class (generally be static or instance) and mark it using an attribute.
+2. Add an expression bodied function to the entity class or helper class (generally be static or instance) and mark it using an attribute.

 ```cs
 [Projectable]